 The Aviation Fire Rescue Division consists of four emergency response stations.
 These stations are located as follows: two fire stations at Miami International Airport (MIA; Stations 12 and 59); one fire station located at Opa-Locka Airport in north Miami-Dade County (Station 25); and one fire station located at Miami Executive Airport (formerly Kendall-Tamiami Executive Airport) in southwest Miami-Dade County (Station 24).

 The primary mission of the Aviation Fire Rescue Division is to provide state-of-the-art fire rescue services to the passengers, visitors and employees at Miami-Dade County airports.
-The Aviation Fire Rescue Division activities include mitigation of, and response to, structural and aircraft fires as well as responding to medical emergencies, fuel spills, incidents of terrorism, hazardous materials spills, bio-chemical threats, radiological exposures and natural disasters.
+Aviation Fire Rescue Division activities include response to incidents and accidents involving aircraft, structural and other types of fires, medical emergencies, fuel spills and other types of hazardous materials releases, incidents of terrorism (including chemical, biological, radiological and nuclear threats) and natural disasters.

 Over the past calendar year, the Aviation Fire Rescue Division has demonstrated its preparedness and capability in responding to more than 8,000 emergencies and non-emergencies within its jurisdiction.
 In order to maintain the highest level of readiness, the Division engages in continuous education and training programs.
 The Division also develops and maintains dynamic disaster response plans for every potential hazard that may be present in highly complex environments such as Miami-Dade County airports.